Samuel-de-Oliveira/CanUseTimer/README.md

 - Run all platforms (Windows, Linux :penguin:, MacOS X 🍎);
 - Don't need internet (but you can't update it);
 - It follow the [WCA regulations](https://www.worldcubeassociation.org/regulations/);
-- Open source. 🔓
+- Open source (Read the GPLv3 licensse for more info). 🔓

 ---
 ## Some warnings! ⚠️

 - This is the terminal version without grafical interface;
-- This program is tested only in Linux and Windows, and not in outher else;
+- This program is tested only in Linux and Windows, and not in other else;
 - this is a BETA version, it's not done yet;
 - If you found bugs please report to fast fixing.